josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🏛️_Home_Institutions/🏛️_parliament_and_government.md

 - opposition to arms sales;
 - defence of a protester or colleague;
 - an internal complaint;
-- or a refusal to endorse an institutional position.
+- or refusal to endorse an institutional position.

 That timing should be recorded.